Quality Criteria / Standards

 covering the same category of products and the older review is removed from the website.
 Product selection typically changes from review to review in order to sample currently marketed products and their most current formulations.
 At any given time, reviews of over 1,000 products are available on the CL website.

 are available in Product Review Technical Reports

 sold by CL.

-Manufacturers of products that fail to pass CL's testing may request a summary of CL's test results, product lot number, expiration date, and place and date of purchase for such product.
+Manufacturers and distributors of products that fail to pass CL's testing may request a summary of CL's test results, product lot number, expiration date, and place and date of purchase for such product.
 This information is provided by CL at no cost within three business days of receipt of written request.

 Quality Certification Program